LabCE Home Page

-Cerebrospinal Fluid (Online CEU Course)
+Cerebrospinal Fluid (Online CE Course)

-Marjorie A. Spahn, MT(ASCP); Daniel Hapner, M.A., MT(ASCP)
+Authors: Marjorie A. Spahn, MLS(ASCP); Daniel Hapner, MA, MLS(ASCP)

 This course covers the preanalytic processes of cerebrospinal fluid (CSF) specimen collection and handling and the analytic procedures for CSF analysis in the hematology laboratory.
 The participant will learn about the physical characteristics of normal and abnormal CSF and the possible cellular findings in an abnormal specimen.
 The course also provides a review of the manual procedures for counting cellular elements in CSF.
 The comprehensive treatment is perfect for laboratory cross-training, continuing education, and is appropriate for students preparing for exams.